athersharif/voxlens/README.md

   y: 'value',
   title: 'This is the title of my visualization',
   xLabel: 'My-X-Label',
-  yLabel: 'My-Y-Label,
+  yLabel: 'My-Y-Label',
 };
 ```

 #### **For D3:**

-Add this line to the appropriate nested element:
+Add this line to the appropriate nested element (see [this](https://github.com/athersharif/voxlens/blob/main/example/src/helpers/createD3.js#L72) for example):

 ```
 .call((d) => voxlens('d3', d, data, voxlensOptions));